BigLiao/sinblog/README.md

 - Searching and tag filter supports
 - More themes
 - Home page and about-me page layouts
+- Upload local images in Markdown

-Need other features?
+Need some other features?
 You can open an issure.

 ## Usage with Trivas CI